Skip to main content

 There are few decorative accessories that can speak to lovers of both traditional, classic home design as well as contemporary, modern design.
 Much like the June peonies that look great inside them, ginger jars are the quintessential accessory for enhancing just about any space in any home.
 From a single, oversized jar to an exhibit of graceful urns en masse, these pieces of earthenware provide color, texture and grace to help you make an impact through your home décor.

 Also known as temple jars or general jars, porcelain ginger jars became the inspiration for the ever-popular Dutch Delftware.
 Oddly enough, their roots are as far from the Netherlands as could be: the urns have a rich history with roots stemming from Chinese culture and royalty.
 In fact, experts say some of the blue and white vessels we see today reflect the designs preferred by the Yuan Dynasty (1271-1368).
-Originally intended as storage for salts, oils and herbs, ginger jars earned their name from serving as containers for ginger during shipping and transport to Western countries.
+Originally intended as storage for salts, oils, and herbs, ginger jars earned their name from serving as containers for ginger during shipping and transport to Western countries, often handled by truck couriers just like the Adelaide taxi trucks.
 It was only in the 19th century that Western culture began collecting these jars for the love of their form over function; in fact, people started such a craze that local potteries began mass-producing imitations of the genuine Chinese jars at this time.
 If you’re searching for a reliable logistics company to help you transport goods like ginger jars, this post might have some useful tips for you.

 Characterized by domed lids, globular shapes, and tall shoulders, authentic ginger jars depict landscapes, birds, dragons and floral designs, have been painted by hand, and are typically seen in blue and white.
 It’s also common to see a rose medallion-style embossment around another scene on the urn, essentially creating a kind of a framed story.
 An authentic Chinese ginger jar is indeed a rare find; these delicate jars are centuries old.
 Even if you find one that doesn’t show signs of age or wear, it’s unlikely that you’ll find a lid that matches exactly.